alexewerlof/spt-11/README.md

 I can see that the page is using Bootstrap but I go with a minimal hand-coded solution to keep the size small and light weight.
 The problem definition says we're aiming for fastest speed and smallest footprint, so I didn't pick any framework or library.
-Instead of utility libraries like lodash or underscore, I use [native](https://github.com/cht8687/You-Dont-Need-Lodash-Underscore) when possible and fallback only when needed.
 As you know IE<11 is not supported by Microsoft [anymore](https://www.microsoft.com/en-us/WindowsForBusiness/End-of-IE-support) and I guess the users of this site (developers) run a pretty decent version of their browser, but nevertheless I use some polyfills that should work on IE